TalThulOrtAva/cc-lit/README.md

 # cc-lit
-This application will generate a series of courses that students should take to improve their competency in reading, given a domain order and a lists of students with optional test results.
+This application will generate a series of courses that students should take to improve their competency in reading, given a domain order and a list of students with optional test results.

 All commands in this doc assume your working directory is the project root.
 ## Install and Run Tests